agnibhasinha/InfoRetrieval/README.md

 ## Colab files

-- IR_project.ipynb: To create the csv with tokenized claims
+- Preprocessing.ipynb: To create the csv with tokenized claims
-- IR2.ipynb: To retrieve documents in ranked order
+- DocRetrieval.ipynb: To retrieve documents in ranked order
-- LSTM.ipynb: To classify claims as support or refute
+- Verficiation.ipynb: To classify claims as support or refute